Nikhilkund/Hotel-Data-Analytics/README.md

 # Hotel-Data-Analytics

+## Overview
-Conducted comprehensive analysis of hotel occupancy and revenue data to identify patterns and support strategic decisions.
+This project involves a comprehensive analysis of hotel occupancy and revenue data to identify patterns and support strategic decision-making.
+The analysis includes calculations of average occupancy rates, revenue metrics, and visualizations that drive insights into guest behavior and marketing strategies.

+## Key Features
+- Conducted analysis of hotel occupancy and revenue data to identify patterns.
-Calculated average occupancy rates across various room categories and cities, and analyzed trends between weekdays and weekends, driving insights into guest behavior.
+- Calculated average occupancy rates across various room categories and cities.
+- Analyzed trends between weekdays and weekends to understand guest behavior.

-Determined city-specific occupancy rates during peak travel months, such as June, to optimize resource allocation.
+- Determined city-specific occupancy rates during peak travel months (e.g., June).

-Computed revenue metrics per city and hotel type, tracking performance across different regions and market segments.
+- Computed revenue metrics per city and hotel type, tracking performance across regions and market segments.

-Visualized revenue distribution across various booking platforms with pie charts, enabling better marketing strategies.
+- Visualized revenue distribution across various booking platforms using pie charts.

-Integrated new datasets, ensuring continuous analysis by managing data preprocessing tasks such as filtering, grouping, and aggregating.
+- Integrated new datasets and managed data preprocessing tasks including filtering, grouping, and aggregating.

+## Technologies Used
-Leveraged Python for advanced data manipulation and Excel for additional data summarization, enhancing the quality of insights.
+- **Python:** For advanced data manipulation and analysis.
+- **Pandas:** For data handling and analysis.
+- **NumPy:** For numerical calculations.
+- **Matplotlib/Seaborn:** For data visualization.
+- **Excel:** For additional data summarization.